Prof. Pantelis CAPROS

 Dipl.-Ing.
 Alessia DE VITA

-She is a researcher in the energy modelling team of E3MLab/ICCS.
 Alessia De Vita holds a degree in energy and process engineering (Diplom) from the Technical University of Berlin-Germany.
-Before joining E3M-Lab she worked at the Energy Research Centre of the Netherlands (ECN) in Amsterdam-Netherlands mainly on issues related to the climate negotiations at the UNFCCC, but also on the ETS, at the Arrhenius Institute for Energy and Climate Policy in Hamburg-Germany on technology development and at Microenergy International in Berlin-Germany on decentralised energy systems and microfinance.
-During her studies she wrote thesis and did internships at the Potsdam Institute for Climate Change Impacts (PIK) in Potsdam-Germany, at the Centre for Research on Energy Resources and Consumption (CIRCE) in Zaragoza-Spain and at the German Association for Technical Collaboration (GTZ) in Dakar-Senegal.
+She is a researcher in the energy and transport modelling team of E3MLab/ICCS.
+She has participated in several projects in the field of energy and transport involving the use of the PRIMES and PRIMES-TREMOVE transport model.
+She has experience in energy, transport, economy and environmental policy modelling and impact assessment.
+Before joining E3MLab she worked at the Energy Research Centre of the Netherlands (ECN) mainly on issues related to the climate negotiations at the UNFCCC, but also on the ETS, at the Arrhenius Institute for Energy and Climate Policy in Hamburg-Germany on technology development and at Microenergy International in Berlin-Germany on decentralised energy systems and microfinance.

 Dr. Stella TSANI